 “What?”
 I cried.
 “I’ve never been to White-Hall.
 Our Earl has lodging there, but my place is at Southampton House.
-In truth, I’ve never looked upon King James.”
+In truth, I’ve never looked upon the King.”

 “Cats here won’t know that,” sayt she.
 “And what has truth to do with newes?
-Many here hate the King, and make mock of him.”
+Many here hate King James, and make mock of him.”

 That set me about.
 Were these countrie cats as wicked as those in the citie?

 “Am I, who owes the King my libertie and my good fortune, now to slander him?”
 I arrkst.
 “Why?”

 My mother made the little sound in her nose that ever meant she was out of patience with me.